-Canon M10 versus Leica TL2
+Canon M10 vs Leica TL2

 The Canon EOS M10 and the Leica TL2 are two digital cameras that were announced, respectively, in October 2015 and July 2017.
 Both the M10 and the TL2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 24.1 MP.

 Body comparison: Canon M10 vs Leica TL2

 An illustration of the physical size and weight of the Canon M10 and the Leica TL2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.